Four officials suspended in South Africa's widening Gupta scandal

 The police have also opened a criminal case against a Pretoria car hire firm for the illegal use of flashing ‘blue lights’ in the suite of BMWs in the convoy.

-The plane, an Airbus 330-200 owned by India’s Jet Airways, has been moved from Waterkloof to Johannesburg’s OR Tambo international airport.
+The plane, an Airbus 330-200 owned by India’s Jet Airways , has been moved from Waterkloof to Johannesburg’s OR Tambo international airport.
+(Writing by Ed Cropley; Editing by Louise Ireland and Ed Stoddard)